nikija/public/Distributor/Edge.md

 Type: `string`

 Name of the Google Analytics tracker, that should be used to report google analytics tracking.
 If not used, default tracker without name will be used.

+### onOpened
+Type: `function`

+Callback function that will be called every time Distributor's window is opened (regardless if by API call, or by clicking `openElements`).
+Function has one parametr, which is reference to distributors API.

+### onClosed
+Type: `function`

+Callback function that will be called every time Distributor's window is closed (regardless if by API call, or by clicking close button in Distributor itself).
+Function has one parametr, which is reference to distributors API.

+### onLoaded
+Type: `function`

+Callback function that will be called once Distributor finnished loading itself into page and is ready for use.
+Function has one parametr, which is reference to distributors API.

 <a name="customization"></a>
 ## Customization